sj-simmons/crypto/README.md

 g_order = nl.mulorder(g, exponent = p-1)
 g_order == p-1  # True
 ```
-Technical Notes:
+Technical notes:
 * Again, since we know that the order of any element divides the order of the group, and
   the order of the group is <img alt="$p-1,$" src="svgs/50233a696c2a1b6d8eca7fa677a806d6.svg" valign=-3.196350299999994px width="41.14719179999999pt" height="13.789957499999998pt"/> we have included that information as argument to the
-  parameter **exponent** since otherwise mulorder would have resorted to brute force which
+  parameter **exponent** since otherwise the mulorder function would have resorted to brute force which
   would have been painfully slow.
 * Each time one calls mulorder as in the code block above, it has to (re)factor <img alt="$p-1.$" src="svgs/2ad55de588e0025342173e657988d28d.svg" valign=-3.196350299999994px width="41.14719179999999pt" height="13.789957499999998pt"/> Alternatively, if you want to compute the order of more than one element, consider calling the helper function **mulorder_** like this:
   ```python